-Different stakeholders may benefit from different levels of structure.
-The model agendas in the Annex demonstrate a fairly structured approach, but facilitators are free to develop their own agenda reflecting the most appropriate level of structure for the stakeholder.
-Some stakeholders may find it beneficial to engage in a series of trust-building or ice breaker activities, whilst others will prefer to dive straight into the dialogue.
+Different parties may benefit from different levels of structure.
+The model agendas in the Annex demonstrate a fairly structured approach, but facilitators are free to develop their own agenda reflecting the most appropriate level of structure for the party.
+Some parties may find it beneficial to engage in a series of trust-building or ice breaker activities, whilst others will prefer to dive straight into the dialogue.